Ipstenu/varnish-http-purge/README.md

-varnish-http-purge
+Varnish HTTP Purge
 ==================

-Varnish HTTP Purge

-''THIS IS NOT WHERE YOU SHOULD DOWNLOAD THIS PLUGIN FROM!''
+**THIS IS NOT WHERE YOU SHOULD DOWNLOAD THIS PLUGIN FROM!**

 Yes, I accept pull requests and stuff here, but if you're installing the plugin from this location directly, you're silly.
 This is where dev things live.